Belgium, e-commerce and logistics

 All international deliveries from the UK require customs documentation.
 This will require a commercial invoice.
 A courier service or shipping expert will provide these forms and help you complete them accurately.
 These must be completed in detail to avert delays in delivery or even your parcel being rejected at the border.

-You can familiarise yourself with weights and prices of sending a package to Belgium using our helpful shipping rates chart .
+You can familiarise yourself with the weights and prices of sending a package to Belgium using our helpful shipping rate chart: https://samos-e.com/pricing/samos-shipping-rates .

 Import VAT is imposed on goods purchased from outside the EU and imported into the EU.
 In Belgium, the standard import VAT rate is 21%.
 Companies may be able to recover the import VAT paid, depending on the product’s destination and VAT status.